Bio

 Earlier in his path, Brian earned a bachelor’s degree in Biopsychology at Oglethorpe University and explored electronic music production and performance.
 These formative experiences deepened his interest in biology and consciousness, laying groundwork for the directions his later research would take.

-Brian’s research is motivated by his longstanding interest in the nature and potential of human consciousness.
-His work seeks to bring together the precision of modern neuroscience with the broader perspectives he encountered in his early explorations of parapsychology and human potential.
-By integrating rigorous scientific methods with a willingness to investigate frontier topics, he is pursuing the development of novel technologies - like focused ultrasound - that may reveal new possibilities for both the scientific community and the individual explorer.
+Brian’s research is motivated by his longstanding interest in the nature and potential of the human mind.
+His work seeks to bring together the precision of modern cognitive neuroscience with the broader perspectives he encountered in his early explorations of parapsychology and human potential.
+By integrating rigorous scientific methods with a willingness to investigate frontier topics, he is pursuing the development of novel technologies, such as focused ultrasound and photobiomodulation, that may reveal new possibilities for both the scientific community and the individual explorer.
+In 2025, he married his wife, Erica, and they reside in the desert landscape of Tucson, AZ.